Shaf8808/PP4-news-site/README.md

 ## Crud functionality

-Being able to simply add articles and the like in order to view them on the site is of course not enough, as that only covers the first two parts of crud functionality.
+Being able to simply add articles and the like to view them on the site is of course not enough, as that only covers the first two parts of crud functionality.
 I needed the ability to both edit as well as delete data.
-The forms that I am shown once one of the two aformentioned buttons are selected can be seen below:
+The forms that I am shown once one of the two aforementioned buttons are selected can be seen below:

 **Edit article**